 The Board has separate and independent access to the Company's senior management and the Company Secretary.
-The Company Secretary attends all Board meetings and the Board committees meetings and records the proceedings and decisions at the Board and of the Board Committees.
+The Company Secretary attends all Board meetings and the Board Committees meetings and records the proceedings and decisions of the Board and of the Board Committees.

-The Company Secretary ensures that the corporate secretarial aspects of procedures concerning the Board are duly complied.
-The Company Secretary also advises the Board on the requirements of the Singapore Companies Act, the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST") and all rules and regulations which are applicable to the Company.
+The Company Secretary ensures that the corporate secretarial aspects of procedures concerning the Board are duly complied with.
+The Company Secretary also advises the Board on the requirements of the Singapore Companies Act and the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST").